hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 cd mov10_rnaseq_project/data/counts
 ```

-Now that we are ready on the cluster, we can find the link to use to transfer the data by using GEO's FTP site.
+Now that we are ready on the cluster, we can find the link to transfer the data using GEO's FTP site.
 To access the FTP site, return to the [GEO home page](https://www.ncbi.nlm.nih.gov/geo/) and under the "Tools" header, click on "FTP site".

 <img src="../img/geo_ftp.png" width="300">